 8.2.4.1 UE-bearer-to-BH-RLC-Channel mapping

-An IAB node needs to multiplex the UE DRBs to the BH RLC-Channel.
-The following two options can be considered on bearer mapping in IAB node.
+An IAB-node needs to multiplex the UE DRBs to the BH RLC-Channel.
+The following two options can be considered on bearer mapping in IAB-node.

-Figure 8.2.4.1-1 example of one-to-one mapping between UE DRB and BH RLC-Channel
+Figure 8.2.4.1-1: Example of one-to-one mapping between UE DRB and BH RLC-Channel

 Option 1.
 One-to-one mapping between UE DRB and BH RLC-channel